-The 2016 FRN National Symposium, located in Atlanta, Georgia, will examine these challenging questions by drawing on our collective expertise as scholars, educators, practitioners, and administrators.
-We look forward to holding our sessions at three FRN member institutions: Clark-Atlanta University, Morehouse College, and Spelman College.
+The 2017 Faculty Resource Network National Symposium, taking place in New Orleans, Louisiana, will address these challenging questions by drawing on our collective experience and expertise as scholars, educators, and administrators.
+We look forward to holding our sessions at FRN institutions Xavier University and Dillard University.

 Breakout Sessions and Poster Topics